danrneal/SlackPresence/README.md

 ### Unit Tests

-These test the program from the inside, from developer's point of view.
+These test the program from the inside, from the developer's point of view.
 You can run them with the following command:

 ```shell